ahsanjaved850/Forkify-ahsan/README.md

 -HTML/CSS/JavaScript: The frontend of the application is built using these technologies to create an intuitive and interactive user experience.

--Node.js: The backend of the application is powered by Node.js, providing the server-side logic and handling user authentication.

 -Parcel.js: Express.js is used to build the RESTful API that connects the frontend to the backend.